Technical Resume - The 2019 Guide to Technical Resumes (With Samples & technical resume Examples)

 - After building your super cool tech resume, link your portfolio to it.

 - If you can not fill your portfolio, sign up for some small projects or freelance jobs.
 You can also do a little fun work for yourself.

 Quick Tip: Working for a small company helps you sharpen your skills.
 Big companies might not give you a real share of work.

 Keep looking out for some of the common mistakes in technical resumes:

 - Missing details: The employers may be most interested in a certain certification.
 They may want an experience with a very specific technical skill.
 Do not let any details go unnoticed.
 Mention all your experiences explicitly.

 - Non-specificity: General skills and abilities are great.
-However, read the post carefully and tailor your resume to your job profile.
+However, read the post carefully and tailor your tech resume to your job profile.